-Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only a small slice of this large Asian nation.
+Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only a small slice of this Asian nation.
 Step away from the buzzing streets of Osaka and the towering skyscrapers of Tokyo and you’ll quickly realize that Japan has a lot of quiet countryside to explore.

 In this Japan Travel Guide, we’ll help you to better understand the country before visiting and help you best plan your trip.